MarkusBiggus/home-assistant.io/source/_integrations/miele.markdown

 ha_integration_type: integration
 ---

-The Miele integration allows users to integrate their home appliances using the [official 3rd party API](https://www.miele.com/developer).
+The Miele {% term integrations %} allows users to integrate their home appliances using the [official 3rd party API](https://www.miele.com/developer).

-Miele is known as a manufacturer of premium appliances for cooking, laundry care and floorcare.
+Miele is known as a manufacturer of premium appliances for cooking, laundry care, and floorcare.

 ## Use cases